 Your efforts will never go unnoticed though.
 People remember those who go out of their way to help them.
 Moreover, when you lead by example, you enable a generous spirit to spread beyond your friend group, and into the larger community.

 Thanks for reading.
-Please share the post if it resonated with you!
+Let's spread awareness of this concept - please share the post if it resonated with you!